HsuYJ/rightcruise/README.md

 # rightcruise
-rightCruise.js makes it possible to scroll via mousedown mouse right button in anywhere of web page.
+rightCruise.js makes it possible to scroll via mousedown right button in anywhere of web page.

 # Usage
 <p>Download and Include rightCruise.js.</p>